Shantae (video game): Plot

-A gang of pirates, the Tinkerbats, led by Risky Boots, attacks Scuttle Town and steals a prototype steam engine from Mimic, the town's resident treasure hunter.
-Mimic tells Shantae, the guardian of Scuttle Town, that if Risky retrieves four magical "elemental stones", she could power up the steam engine and create an unstoppable weapon out of it.
-Shantae travels across Sequin Land, determined to retrieve the steam engine and the elemental stones and stop Risky.
+Scuttle Town comes under attack by Risky Boots, the self proclaimed "Queen of the Seven Seas", and her pirate crew of Tinkerbat creatures.
+The pirates steal a prototype steam engine from Mimic, a former adventurer and Shantae's adoptive uncle.
+Mimic explains that if Risky retrieves four magical "elemental stones", she could power up the steam engine and create an unstoppable weapon out of it.
+Shantae resolves to travel across Sequin Land, determined to retrieve the steam engine and the elemental stones and stop Risky.

-With help from her friends Bolo and Sky and her acquaintance Rottytops, she gains access to three dungeons where she retrieves three of the stones.
-At the fourth dungeon, Shantae finds the fourth stone, but is ambushed at the exit by Risky, who leaves with the stones.
-Shantae subsequently discovers the location of Risky's hideout with a magical flying telescope called the Spy Scope, and teleports there.
-Shantae reaches and destroys Risky's weapon, the Tinker Tank.
-Risky tries to kill Shantae but is defeated; and as Risky's hideout collapses, Shantae escapes.
-After, she is magically abducted to a place called the Genie Realm where the genies offer her a chance to remain with them as a reward for her courage, but at the price of never seeing her friends again.
-She refuses and is sent back to Scuttle Town where she announces to Mimic that she had to destroy the steam engine, but is relieved to hear from him that it was probably for the better.
+With help from her sparring partner Bolo, her childhood friend Sky, and new zombie acquaintance Rottytops, Shantae gains access to dungeons containing each of the elemental stones.
+Upon retrieving the final stone, she is ambushed at the dungeon's exit by Risky, who steals the stones and escapes.
+Using a magical Spy Scope, Shantae locates and is transported to Risky's island hideout.
+There, Risky reveals she has constructed a massive robot, the Tinkertank, which she plans to use to conquer Sequin Land.
+Shantae destroys the Tinkertank and defeats Risky in a final duel, before both flee as Risky's hideout collapses.

+As Shantae escapes, she is magically abducted to a place called the Genie Realm, where the genies offer her a chance to remain with them as a reward for her courage.
+Realizing this would mean never seeing her friends again, Shantae declines and is sent back to Scuttle Town.
+Though disappointed that she had to destroy the steam engine, Mimic reassures her that it was probably for the best.
+Shantae decides to tell the mayor that she is a half-genie, who assures her that he is fine with it.